Joncom/impactjs-fixed-tick/README.md

 # impactjs-fixed-tick

-This plugin modifies the ImpactJS game engine to advance the simulation by a constant value each tick, rather than the variable amount of time since the last tick.
+This plugin modifies the ImpactJS game engine to advance the simulation by a constant value each tick, rather than the variable time elapsed since the last tick.

 [Demo](http://commins.ca/impact-fixed-timestep/)